 - Urban forestry

 Want to know how the natural resources degree compares to the online degrees in fisheries and wildlife sciences or environmental sciences?
 Check out this degree comparison.

 Some of the degree requirements can be transferred from other colleges and universities.
 Please note that a minimum of 45 credits of the last 75 must be completed at Oregon State (online or on campus) to meet the academic residency requirement.
 Previously earned credits will need to be reviewed upon admittance into OSU for appropriate articulation.
 Additional information about transferring credits is available through the Single Course Search tool provided by OSU's Office of Admissions.

 Add a minor

 OSU Ecampus students have the ability to add a minor to their degree program.
 OSU offers a diverse selection of minors online.
-For example, combine natural resources and a business minor or natural resources plus a U.S. history minor to create an even more powerful resume fit for today's job market.
+For example, combine natural resources and a business, chemistry, environmental sciences, U.S. history, or anthropology minor to create an even more powerful resume fit for today's job market.